amalog/scratch/unification.md

 # Join and meet

 [Join and meet](https://en.wikipedia.org/wiki/Join_and_meet) are binary operators.
 A "lattice" supports both operators.
-Having just join makes a join-semilattice.
-With the latter, you can have [LVars](http://composition.al/blog/2013/09/22/some-example-mvar-ivar-and-lvar-programs-in-haskell/).
-Unification is one possible join operation.
-Can Amalog provide join as the fundamental operation and have unification of first-order terms be the default?
-Users would be free to define their own join operation which is used when calling `=/2` on terms with a specific functor and arity.
+Having just join makes a join-semilattice; just meet, a meet-semilattice.
+As best I can tell the choice of which operator is called "meet" and which "join", is arbitrary.
+With one of the two, you can have [LVars](http://composition.al/blog/2013/09/22/some-example-mvar-ivar-and-lvar-programs-in-haskell/).
+These operators must [satisfy certain properties](http://composition.al/blog/2013/12/24/the-lvar-that-wasnt/).
+First order terms with unification (as meet) and generalization (as join) form a lattice (see [Unification: A Multidisciplinary Survey](http://www.isi.edu/natural-language/people/unification-knight.pdf) section 11).

-If join is defined as syntactic unification of first-order terms, then meet is naturally defined as anti-unification.
+Can Amalog be defined in terms of meet rather than in terms of unification?
+Users can provide their own terms and meet/join definitions and Amalog builds computation on top of it.

 # Unification with Difference Lists